Kotlin/kotlindl/README.md

 ## Reporting issues/Support

 Please use [GitHub issues](https://github.com/JetBrains/KotlinDL/issues) for filing feature requests and bug reports.
-You are also welcome to join [#deeplearning channel](https://kotlinlang.slack.com/archives/C01DZU7PW73) in the Kotlin Slack.
+You are also welcome to join [#kotlindl channel](https://kotlinlang.slack.com/archives/C01DZU7PW73) in the Kotlin Slack.

 ## Code of Conduct
 This project and the corresponding community is governed by the [JetBrains Open Source and Community Code of Conduct](https://confluence.jetbrains.com/display/ALL/JetBrains+Open+Source+and+Community+Code+of+Conduct).
 Please make sure you read it.